isomerpages/ttsh-chi/_platforms-and-programmes/CHI Healthcare Advanced Management Programme (CHAMP).md

 </div>
 	<div class="col">
-“The carefully curated series of lectures offered an insightful perspective into the challenges at the workplace and how we might approach them.
-I enjoyed the sessions that fostered the interaction and building of ties with colleagues from the other family groups.”<br><br><br><br>
+<em>“The carefully curated series of lectures offered an insightful perspective into the challenges at the workplace and how we might approach them.
+I enjoyed the sessions that fostered the interaction and building of ties with colleagues from the other family groups.”</em><br><br><br><br>
 	<div class="header"><b>Mr Matthew Loh<br>Director,
 Human Resource </b></div><br>